hfcteac/Graduation-project-Design-of-intelligent-building-security-system-based-on-STM32-cloud-platform/README.md

 Li Siyu participated in the production of the part of this work about inverter grid connection.
 Others: The face recognition part of this project is directed by Yu Yinxiang of Liaoning University of Science and Technology (with the right to use this part).

-Authorization: It is declared that Li Siyu, Dong Jiaqi, and Li Ying have the right to use this work for improvement, second creation, competition and other creations.
+Authorization: It is declared that Li Siyu, Wang Fei, Dong Jiaqi, and Li Ying have the right to use this work for improvement, second creation, competition and other creations.
 Song Nan, the author, reserves the right to interpret this work and all copyrights, and also reserves the right to investigate the responsibility for the abuse of this work, including but not limited to the lawyer's letter to the infringer and reporting the plagiarism of the work to the relevant competition officials.
 The author does not assume any responsibility for the losses caused by disputes caused by copyright issues.